vpsfreecz/vpsadminos/docs/containers/administration.md

 osctl ct log path <id>
 ```

+When debugging a container that's failing to start, you can enable LXC debug
+messages using `osctl ct start --debug`.

 ## User shell
 Should you want to switch to a container's user and use LXC utilities directly,
 you have to use `osctl ct su <id>`.
 Using `/bin/su` is insufficient, because standard